-[Music: Puccini - Manon Lescaut, Act II Intermezzo; Belgian Radio and Television Philharmonic Orchestra; Miriam Gauci; from the album "Puccini: The Best of Puccini", 1993]
+[Music: Puccini - Manon Lescaut, Act II Intermezzo]

 Here we are zooming into the giant Carina Nebula.
 It is a very large bright nebula that surrounds several clusters of stars.
 The nebula itself measures some 260 light years across, - that's about 7 times the size of the Orion Nebula!
 Let's take a look at some of the amazing structures contained in Carina.